wanguimbutu/wanguimbutu/README.md

-Hello..
+HELLO,
-My name is MARY WANGUI
+My name is MARY WANGUI.
-I am interested in Data Science and Machine Learning.
-I am currently into developing web applications
+I am passionate about exploring blockchain and AI.
+My projects on GitHub showcase my enthusiasm for developing innovative solutions that leverage the power of these cutting-edge technologies.
+I'm constantly learning and experimenting with new ideas, and I welcome collaboration with like-minded individuals who share my interest in creating transformative technology.